AlainMoretti/cli-wrapper/README.md

 - grab the package from Github
 - install it anywhere on your machine
 - read "requirements.txt" for a list of Python modules required by the application
+- you can use "pip install -r requirements.txt" but PyCrypto install will fail (see known problems below)

 ##Howto use ?
 - simply execute "cli.py --help" from command line, and follow the guidelines